-1 Services excluded from this requirement include Maternity Support Services/Infant Case Management, Dental, and Chemical Dependency.
+&lt;sup>1 Services excluded from this requirement include Maternity Support Services/Infant Case Management, Dental, and Chemical Dependency.
 These services are covered fee-for-service and do not require PCP approval.

 Note: To prevent billing denials, please check the client's eligibility prior to scheduling services and at the time of the service and make sure proper authorization or referral is obtained from the plan.
-See the Department/HRSA ProviderOne Billing and Resource Guide at: http://hrsa.dshs.wa.gov/download/ProviderOne Billing and Resource Guide.html for instructions on how to verify a client's eligibility.
+See the Agency's ProviderOne Billing and Resource Guide at: http://hrsa.dshs.wa.gov/download/ProviderOne Billing and Resource Guide.html for instructions on how to verify a client's eligibility.

-Primary Care Case Management (PCCM)
+Are Clients Eligible If Enrolled in Primary Care Case Management (PCCM)?